TheShy-Dream/AtCAF/README.md

 ## Citation

-If you use this code please cite it as, thank you for your support:
+If you use this code please cite it as:

 ```
 @article{huang2025atcaf,